Skip to table of contents

 Refer to the Regents’ Policy Manual for details.
 (3.1.11)

-All HSC students are required to have health insurance while enrolled in HSC programs.
-Effective June 2017, all students enrolled in OUHSC programs must purchase the Student Health Insurance Plan or submit a waiver, each semester, to show alternative coverage via the Student Health Insurance waiver program by the 10th business day after the first day of classes.
-Your program may request a different deadline.
-Please consult with your program.
+All OU Health Sciences program students are required to have health insurance while enrolled.
+Effective June 2017, all students enrolled in OU Health Sciences programs must purchase the Student Health Insurance Plan or submit a waiver, each semester, to show alternative coverage via the Student Health Insurance waiver program by the 10th business day after the first day of classes.
+A program may request a different deadline, consult with the specific program for the applicable.

-If non-compliant within 10 days, students may be suspended from classes and/or rotations until proof of coverage is provided.
-Additional information may be obtained by contacting the student services office within the individual’s college or HSC Student Affairs.
+If non-compliant within 10 days, students may be suspended from classes and/or clinical experiences until proof of coverage is provided.
+Additional information may be obtained by contacting the student services office within the individual’s college or OU Health Sciences Student Affairs.

-Enrollment forms and the Summary of Benefits for the Academic HealthPlans Student Health Insurance Policy are available online at http://students.ouhsc.edu/HealthInsurance.aspx or at HSC Student Affairs in the David L. Boren Student Union, Suite 300.
+Enrollment forms and the Summary of Benefits for the Academic HealthPlans Student Health Insurance Policy are available online at http://students.ouhsc.edu/HealthInsurance.aspx or at OU Health Sciences Student Affairs in the Heatlh Sciences Student Union, Suite 300.

-The terms of the Intellectual Property Policy are a part of any relationship with any member of the faculty, staff, or student body.
+The terms of the Intellectual Property Policy are a part of any relationship with a student, staff or faculty member.
 The policy is deemed a part of the conditions of enrollment and attendance at the University for all students engaged in research using University resources and facilities.

 The complete policy is located in the Faculty Handbook.
 (Appendix D)